genossen/peoples-permacomputer/README.old.2.md

 - Ben Eater's [6502 project](https://eater.net/6502) video series.

 All of these projects are concerned with some subset of the principles the permacomputer project holds dear.
-Collapse OS is software that aims to be system agnostic, and assumes the previous acquisition of some supported hardware.
+The project which most closely resembles the strategy that the permacomputer project is now taking is that of Collapse OS--software that aims to be system agnostic, and assumes the previous acquisition of some supported hardware.

 The **uxn** ecosystem is rich and continues to flourish.
 This project shares much with our own concerns for sustainability and the long-term